Shohei Iwamoto: Career

 He qualified for the 2020 Summer Olympics by placing seventh in the Asian-Oceania Championship, and being the highest placed from Japan.
 In an interview from April 2020, Iwomoto tells about his sports career so far, explains the competition format of modern pentathlon in detail, and answers questions about his goals for the Tokyo Olympics.
 Being featured in a presentation ahead of the 2020 Summer Olympics, he expressed hope for better achievements than in Rio.
 A courtesy visit by Iwamoto to Governor Shioda of the Kagoshima Prefecture ahead of the Olympics attracted enough interest to merit media coverage.
-Competing for Japan at the 2020 Summer Olympics in Tokyo in 2021, he placed 28th in men's indivudal.
+Competing for Japan at the 2020 Summer Olympics in Tokyo in 2021, he placed 28th in men's individual.